Woodland Hills Wrongful Termination Lawyers

 It is important to establish whether or not your employer was acting in the wrong when they fired you.
 California is an at-will state.
 This means an employee's position can be terminated at any time, for any reason, as long as the reason does not fall under wrongful termination.

 Under state and federal law, there are numerous circumstances in which termination can be categorized as wrongful.
+The state of California has some of the strongest protections against wrongful termination, though many employees are not aware of the extent of these protections.

 Your employer was in the wrong if they fired you: